Tour My Charming Late-Spring Country Cottage Flower Garden

 I love Jupiter’s Beard because just when you think it’s done flowering for the season and you cut it back, it ends up blooming one more time in the season.

 If you like volunteers in your garden then you’ll be happy to know that this plant will end up all over your beds.
-I actually love them so it’s a treat for me, and I end up giving them to my neighbors.
+I love them so it’s a treat for me, and I end up giving them to my neighbors.

-You’ll definitely need to stake these flowers.
+You’ll need to stake these flowers.

 Lovely Lavender